Frobenius distributions of low dimensional abelian varieties over finite fields: Elliptic Curves

 \section{Elliptic Curves}

-The goal of this section is to prove Theorem \ref{mainthm:elliptic-curves}.
+The goal of this section is to prove \Cref{mainthm:elliptic-curves}.
 Furthermore, we give a thorough description of the set of possible orders $m$ for the supersingular Serre--Frobenius groups $\SF(E) = C_m$ in terms of $p$ and $q = p^d$.

 The isogeny classes of elliptic curves over $\FF_q$ were classified by Deuring \cite{deuring1941typen} and Waterhouse \cite[Theorem 4.1]{waterhouse1969abelian}.
 Writing the characteristic polynomial of Frobenius as $P(T) = T^2 + a_1T + q$, the Weil bounds give $|a_1| \leq 2\sqrt{q}$.
-Conversely, the integers $a$ in the interval $|a| \leq 2\sqrt{q}$ corresponding to the isogeny class of an elliptic curve are the following.
+Conversely, the integers $a$ satisfying $|a| \leq 2\sqrt{q}$ that correspond to the isogeny class of an elliptic curve are the following.

 \begin{theorem}[{\cite[Theorem 2.6.1]{serre2020rational}}] Let $p$ be a prime and $q = p^d$.
 Let $a \in \ZZ$ satisfy $|a|\leq 2\sqrt{q}$. \begin{enumerate}[labelindent=0pt] \item If $p \nmid a$, then $a$ is the trace of Frobenius of an elliptic curve over $\FF_q$.
 This is the ordinary case. \item If $p \mid a$, then $a$ is the trace of Frobenius of an elliptic curve over $\FF_q$ if and only if one of the following holds: \begin{enumerate}[label=(\roman*)] \item $d$ is even and $a = \pm 2\sqrt{q}$, \item $d$ is even and $a = \sqrt{q}$ with $p \not\equiv 1 \md 3$, \item $d$ is even and $a = -\sqrt{q}$ with $p \not\equiv 1 \md 3$, \item $d$ is even and $a = 0$ with $p \not\equiv 1 \md 4$, \item $d$ is odd and $a=0$, \item $d$ is odd, $a = \pm \sqrt{2q}$ with $p = 2$. \item $d$ is odd, $a = \pm \sqrt{3q}$ with $p = 3$. \end{enumerate} This is the supersingular case. \end{enumerate} \end{theorem}